 Both the taste receptors and the sweetener may interact with the gut microbiome.
 With this in mind, researchers explain the contribution of intense sweeteners to obesity and metabolic disorders (Turner et al. 202034).

 So, contrary to all expectations, there is, after all, circumstantial evidence that intense natural sweeteners can affect glucose metabolism.

-These facts are neither beneficial for weight loss nor for metabolic diseases, whose principal symptoms include obesity.
+These facts are neither beneficial for weight loss nor metabolic diseases, whose main symptoms include obesity.

 In particular, these include insulin resistance, metabolic syndrome, and type 2 diabetes.
-All of these metabolic disorders share a common cause: excessively high insulin levels or hyperinsulinemia.
+These metabolic disorders share a common cause: excessively high insulin levels or hyperinsulinemia.

 Accordingly, 2011 Banting Medalist Barbara Corkey, M.D., of Boston University’s School of Medicine, even called her lesson “Hyperinsulinemia is the cause of insulin resistance, obesity, and diabetes (Corkey 201237)”.